Zlotkowski/Shop/README.md

 # React Shopping Cart with Redux

-### Animations with React Reveal and React Modal
+Animations with React Reveal and React Modal <br />
-### Backend with express, bodyParser, mongoose, shortid
+Backend with express, bodyParser, mongoose, shortid